edgedb/edgedb/docs/reference/ddl/annotations.rst

 Description
 -----------

-``CREATE ABSTRACT ANNOTATION`` defines a new annotation for use in the current database.
+The command ``create abstract annotation`` defines a new annotation for use in the current database.

 If *name* is qualified with a module name, then the annotation is created in that module, otherwise it is created in the current module.